MurotovichSh/Media_rest_api/README.md

 # Overview
 Media App is a web application that allows users to create posts and user accounts, view posts and user accounts, update user accounts, and delete user accounts.
+As a database PostgreSQL is used.
 Users can also log in to the application to access additional features(get a notification email).
 For sending the emails Celery and RabbitMQ were implemented.

 # Features
 View a list of posts sorted by the date created.